-Ashanti Serves Up Major Attitude In Pink Bejewelled Fur Coat
+Ashanti Serves Up Major Attitude In Pink Bejeweled Fur Coat

 “Who makes this jacket?!” another fan questioned, desperate to get her hands on her very own.

-Another follower simply said “@ashanti you inspire me so much” followed by a string of praise hand emoji.
+Another follower simply said “@ashanti you inspire me so much,” followed by a string of praise hand emoji.

 One fan called Ashanti a “beautiful queen” in the comments section.